- Business and strategy

 The Group tests annually whether its goodwill is subject to impairment, as described in note 2.14.
 Goodwill is allocated to the Company’s group of cash-generating units (CGUs) according to the country of presence.
 The recoverable amount is determined by the value in use, calculated using the discounted cash flow method applying a discount factor derived from the average cost of capital relevant for the CGUs.
 If the value in use is lower than the carrying value or the economic reality results in more realistic estimates, then the recoverable amount is based on the fair value less costs of disposal method, which is determined by a multiple on the average sales of the last three years.
+For recently acquired cash-generating units and cash-generating units with large investments in store openings to generate growth, the average sales of the last three years is adjusted to reflect these developments.
 The multiple is based on peers of GrandVision and recent market transactions, taking into account risk factors of the CGU for which the fair value less costs of disposal is calculated.
 The recoverable amount is the higher of the value in use and the fair value less costs of disposal.
 These fair value calculations qualify as level 3 calculations.

 Royalty rate, revenue growth and discount rate